-“Tiny houses” are starting to enter mainstream consciousness, due in large part to new companies dedicated to manufacturing and promoting tiny homes, especially Tumbleweed Tiny House Company.
+“Tiny houses” are starting to enter mainstream consciousness, due in large part to new companies dedicated to manufacturing and promoting tiny homes.
 And for good reason, too: one of the most effective ways to decrease your ecological footprint is to buy a tiny house.
 For obvious reasons, a tiny house requires little energy to build, and less energy to keep comfortable.
 There’s also the benefit of not maintaining extra unused space.
 Ultimately, you can live more simply and happily in a tiny house.

 Save money and energy in a tiny house